If you need a translation, it’s best to avoid these nine pitfalls. Otherwise, your turnover and profits may fall instead of rise.

 More on this subject: Mockup of files for translation

 (8) Not asking for the right type of translation

 Not all texts need to be translated in the same way.
 Everything depends on what you want to do with the texts.
-In exceptional conditions machine translation will do but when it comes to publications and therefore your image, only translation and revision will do.
+In exceptional situations machine translation will do but when it comes to publications and therefore your image, only a professional translation and revision will do.

 If you do not know what type of translation is best suited for your text, your reliable supplier will be all too happy to help you.

-A nice overview: The 4 most frequent forms of translation (and when to use them)
+A nice overview: The four most frequent forms of translation (and when to use them)

-The translator whose services you appeal to, needs to stick to specific professional standards.
-Nevertheless, your attitude towards the translator also determines the degree in which the collaboration will be successful.
+The translator whose services you use, must adhere to specific professional standards.
+Nevertheless, your attitude towards the translator also determines the degree to which the collaboration will be successful.

-The more you take into account the translator’s professionalism, the better the result and the more effectively you reach your goal of converting the relevant translations or texts into more turnover.
+The more you take the translator’s professionalism into account, the better the result and the more effectively you will reach your goal of converting the relevant translations or texts into greater turnover.

 More on this subject: Frequently asked questions to translators